dhutchison/dhutchison.github.io/_posts/2026-02-18-video-transcode-container-and-jenkins-docker-agents.markdown

 series: Jenkins Configuration-as-Code
 series_part: 2
 summary: |
-  Continuing on from my last post about Configuration as Code in Jenkins, this goes in to a bit more detail on how I''ve configured ephemeral docker-based Jenkins agents (and the container it runs for my trancoding workflow).
+  Continuing on from my last post about Configuration as Code in Jenkins, this goes in to a bit more detail on how I've configured ephemeral docker-based Jenkins agents (and the container it runs for my transcoding workflow).
 tags:
 - jenkins
 - docker